15-Minute Guide

 - Search Strategies — which tool and preset to use for each task

-- Git Enrichments — all 19 signals and reranking presets
+- Git Enrichments — full catalog of 20+ signals and reranking presets

 Level Up Your Agent